 - life sciences such as zoology, botany, anatomy, agriculture and ecology;

 - the spiritual meaning and significance behind everyday objects;

 - design principles within biology, applied arts and engineering.

 Michelle reads biographies, history and historical fiction, contemporary fiction, murder mysteries and police procedurals.
 Her favorite authors include Stephen King, Margaret Atwood, Michael Connelly, Carl Hiaasen, Ivan Doig, Michael Koryta, Dennis Lehane, Michael Stanley, and Attica Locke.
 She is partial to Nordic mystery authors including Peter Høeg, Yrsa Sigurðardóttir, Arnaldur Indriðason, Viktor Arnar Ingólfsson, Anne Holt, and Henning Mankell.

 When not writing, Michelle enjoys photography, road trips, gardening, home improvement and outdoor recreation (hiking, kayaking and bicycling).
-On the big screen, she enjoys documentaries, horror, suspense and thrillers, paranormal, and animation.
+On the big screen, she enjoys documentary, horror, suspense and thrillers, paranormal, and animation movies.

 Michelle offers business, marketing and ebook communications expertise under her business name How Do You Spell It Productions.